Russia detains lawyer in Alexei Navalny extremism case | DW | 30.04.2021

 On Thursday, the lawyer represented Navalny's FBK in a Moscow court hearing behind closed doors.
 The court is considering a request from the Moscow prosecutor to declare the group an extremist organization.

 Earlier this week, the court ordered the network of campaign groups to freeze their activities pending a final decision on whether they should be banned as extremist.
-The court
+The next hearing is due on May 17.

 The Facebook post announcing Pavlov's arrest said he was accused of disclosing classified information relating to an ongoing investigation.
 According to Pavlov's legal team, that offense is punishable by up to three months in jail.